Loading…

 How to remove black sealant?

-To remove black sealant, varies on what type of product it is.
 Most silicone sealants are solvent based.
 For solvent based products, Adisolve can be used to deactivate the product.
 Spraying Adisolve on top of the product will help the silicone peel away from the material it is stuck to.
 Use a sharp item then to cut away any sealant that remains stuck to the surface.

 What is the best black sealant adhesive?